An Easy Way To Connect With Kids At Dinnertime

 If the adults in the room are just a *wee* bit exhausted and grouchy, it is a way to pull us out of our funk.
 (How can you stay grouchy when your four year old says his favorite part of the day was when you played a game with him?)

 You know, dinner is “supposed to be” this nice connecting point in your day.
-The truth of the matter is, my husband and I both tend to be run ragged by dinnertime.
-In fact, frequently he’s not even home yet by the time I’m feeding the kids.
+The truth of the matter is, the grown ups here are usually run ragged by dinnertime.
 I am thankful to have discovered this little ritual to help bring connection even on days when I am just WORN out.

 At dinner time tonight ask your kids what their favorite part of the day was.
 Go around to everyone at the table and find out their answer.
 Even if they had a crummy day, was their some little bright spot?
 I hope this brings you a *new* favorite part of your day.